FuelLabs/fuels-wallet/docs/WALLET_SDK.md

 ### Signing a message

-Having acesses to the user address, and the connection authorized, you can now request the user for signatures using `FuelWeb3.signMessage`.
+Having access to the user address and the connection authorized, you can now request the user for signatures using `FuelWeb3.signMessage`.

 ```ts
 const account = "fuel1<address>"; // example account